Public Health Ontario: History and organization

 The Ontario Agency for Health Protection and Promotion was established in 2008 by the Ontario Agency for Health Protection and Promotion Act, 2007.
 The OAHPP is an agent of the Crown (i.e. a Crown agency) and is considered an arm's-length government agency.
 It has a mandate to provide scientific and technical advice to those working to protect and promote the health of Ontario residents.
-Its objectives include establishing, operating and maintaining laboratory centers, providing laboratory services, and operating Ontario public health laboratories previously operated by the Ministry of Health and Long-Term Care.
+Its objectives include establishing, operating and maintaining laboratory centres, providing laboratory services, and operating Ontario public health laboratories previously operated by the Ministry of Health and Long-Term Care.

 As of December 15, 2008, the Ministry of Health and Long-Term Care announced that all employees, programs and functions of the Ontario Public Health Laboratories (OPHL) had been transferred to the OAHPP.
 In early June 2011, the OAHPP announced that it would operate under the name Public Health Ontario beginning on June 11, 2011.